 This is the Facebook Post embedded on my Official Facebook Page.

 About people remembering me around the world:

 I had written a letter to her in 1993 and had received her reply too with a photo and some stuff printed behind it.
-The envelope was torn, and something was stolen out of it, and I cried that day.
+The envelope was torn, and something was stolen out of it, and I vividly remember feeling bad.

 I got an opportunity to be part of the audience in the Nach Baliye-3 show on 26th November 2007 (when she was there for promoting Aaja Nachle) with the Orkut's Group and got to see Madhuri in person.
 We clicked a group picture with her, which was enough for a memory.
 Couldn't talk or "meet her" as such though, but I was glad I got to see the person I admired since childhood.

 I tried a couple of more chances to meet her, but in vain, however, last time I decided that I wouldn't aspire to meet her again.
 I got this gifted opportunity to meet her on the 11-Feb-2012 at Film City, Goregaon, Mumbai outside her vanity van.
 This was the same day when Madhuri mimicking various artists (Vidya Balan, SRK, Dhanush, Charlie Chaplin, Mithun-ji, etc.) was being done inside.
-We were standing right outside.
+We were standing right outside and hearing the claps.